CS171/Homework_instructions/week-08/hw/week-08_hw.md

 &nbsp;

 ### Bonus (3 points)

+#### graduate students do not need to complete the bonus to receive full credit for this homework!

 * Now that you've critiqued your implementation, it is time to improve your dashboard.
 Implement your solution when a user selects absolute values.
 Leave the initial choropleth style for relative